SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### Computer vision

 {{c1::Computer vision (CV)}} is a field of study that aims to get {{c2::artificial systems / AI}} to get {{c3::meaningful information / understanding}} from {{c4::digital images/videos/whatever}}.

+#### depth

+{{c1::Stereopsis}/{{c2::stereo(scopic) vision}} is {{c3::the ability to percieve depth}} from {{c4::only two eyes/optical sensors}}.
+binocular disparity is the difference between the images that the optical sensors involved in stereopsis recieve due to them being positioned somewhat apart. stereo matching is matching the two images produced by stereopsis.
+After stereo matching, one can calculate the distance via trangulation. stereo matching is more difficult (esp. for computer sensors) if the thing is featureless (since it then has a harder time matching the relevant pixels)
+To improve stereo matching on featureless things, a device intended for depth calculation via stereopsis often will project a IR dot pattern, which is a pseudorandom but known pattern of dots in the infrared spectrum, which it then can use as the things to match.

 ### safety